talal314/sample_messaging_api/README.md

 In order to recieve a webhooks, first of all we need to change the webhooks URL to this one 'http://172.17.0.1:3010/webhooks', to enable the connection between the docker container and the host.

-After that we run our flask server using these commands:
+After that, we run our flask server using these commands:
 ```
 cd webhook-server/
 python3 app.py